-The most accurate way to determine how far along your pregnancy is is with an ultrasound.
-Ultrasounds provide a detailed look at your baby’s development and give a good estimate of when you conceived.
-To schedule your free obstetrical ultrasound, contact us today.
+The most accurate way to estimate when you conceived or how far along your pregnancy is, is with an ultrasound.
+Ultrasounds provide a detailed look at your baby’s development and give a good estimate of when you conceived and when you are due.
+To schedule your free obstetrical ultrasound, call (316) 945-9400 or text (316) 530-1009 today.

 When Am I Due?